pyta-uoft/pyta/docs/contracts/index.md

 @check_contracts
 def non_negative_sum_each(lst1: list[int], lst2: list[int]) -> list[int]:
-    """Returns a non-negative sum when a number is lst1 is added to the corresponding number in lst2.
+    """Return a list of non-negative sums when a number in lst1 is added to the corresponding number in lst2.
     If the sum is negative for a pair, then it is taken to be 0 for that pair.

     Preconditions: